Ryman, Boux Avenue and Robert Dyas

-Ryman, Boux Avenue & Robert Dyas Christmas Trading & Financial Statements for year ended March 2012
+Christmas Trading 2013 & Financial Statements for Year ended March 2013

-New retail concept Boux Avenue expanded to 17 stores in the UK and 3 International stores.
-Trading in line with business plan to generate profits for the year ending March 2015.
+Boux Avenue expanded to 21 stores in the UK and 4 International stores and trading continues to be in line with business plan to generate profits for the year 2015.

 No bank debt in any of the businesses with cash balances held on balance sheets.

-The results cover the period from 1 November to Christmas eve.
+The results cover the period from 1st November to 24th December.

 Trading at Ryman, Robert Dyas and Boux Avenue, the retail businesses owned by entrepreneur Theo Paphitis, over the Christmas period was positive for all three businesses, further building on the growth seen last Christmas.

-Ryman which has 237 stores nationwide registered a like for like increase of 1.1% in store and 2% when including on-line.
+Ryman which has 237 stores nationwide registered a like for like increase of 1.7%.
 Theo has owned Ryman since 1995.

-Robert Dyas, purchased in July 2012, saw a double digit like for like increase of 12.9% in stores and 14.7% when including on-line.
+Robert Dyas, purchased in July 2012, saw a like for like increase of 5.2%.
 Robert Dyas has 96 stores mainly in the south.